Everything you need to know about blueberries

 - People who use blood-thinners, such as warfarin, should speak to their doctor before increasing their intake of blueberries, as the high vitamin K content can affect blood clotting.

 Blueberries are a nutritious, delicious berry that can be used in a variety of meals.

 A type of flavonoid called anthocyanin gives blueberries many of their health benefits.
 Flavonoids are plant compounds that often have a powerful antioxidant effect.

-Anthocyanins that are responsible for the blueberry's color, contributes to the numerous health benefits of consuming the fruit.
+Anthocyanin is responsible for the blueberry's characteristic blue color.
+It also contributes to the numerous advantages of blueberries.

-Many studies have suggested that increasing consumption of plant foods like blueberries decreases the risk of obesity, diabetes, heart disease and overall mortality while promoting a healthy complexion and hair, increased energy, and overall lower weight.
+Many studies have suggested that increasing consumption of plant foods such as blueberries decreases the risk of obesity, diabetes, heart disease, and overall mortality.
+Plant foods may also promote hair and skin health, increased energy, and overall lower weight.

 1) Maintaining healthy bones

 Blueberries contain iron, phosphorous, calcium, magnesium, manganese, zinc, and vitamin K. Each of these is a component of bone.
 Adequate intake of these minerals and vitamins contributes to building and maintaining bone structure and strength.